jeffhammond/blog/Dell_Inspiron5000_Linux.md

 Because I am a luddite, I installed all the things I wanted with Apt in Terminal.
 The apps I install everywhere include the Chrome browser, the latest versions of GCC and LLVM, and associated development tools like Git, Vim, Valgrind and CMake (yes, I hate CMake but it's a necessary evil).

+# Comparison to past experiences

+I've been a Dell Linux laptop user for many years, since 2005 or so.
+In the past, I would install OpenSUSE because it seemed to have the best driver support and wouldn't even think the fact that Windows was there, although I recall the horrors of ndiswrapper in cases where my wireless chip didn't permit native Linux drives.
+Things are different now, mostly in good ways, although BIOS security features and SecureBoot mean that nuking Windows requires slightly more work.
+As noted already, I am keeping Windows 10 around in a dual-boot configuration just in case I need it to update the firmware or something like that.

 # Installing oneAPI

 Because the motivation for getting this machine was to evaluate the developer experience of oneAPI on a Tiger Lake laptop, I installed oneAPI and other Intel GPU software.
 Fortunately, both support Apt and the process is trivial.
 Since the details are documented elsewhere, I will merely link to those: